IVSoftware/theloailist/README.md

 Binding the `TheLoaiGrid.DataSource` to the `TheLoaiList` that's _good_ because you can change what's in the `DataGridView` by changing `TheLoaiList`.

-NEXT: The _items_ in the list can work the same way.
+Next, one option is to have the _items_ in the list can work like that, too, so that when you do your loop, you can work with the _data_ not the `DataGridViewRow`:

+    // Now perform change the value on the Data not the DataGridView foreach (TheLoai theLoai in TheLoaiList)
+    {
+        theLoai.SoTuaSach = "10";
+    }
+***

+For this to work, it requires a small change to the class that represents your row items.
 Suppose you  defined `TheLoaiList` this way:

     BindingList<TheLoai> TheLoaiList { get; } = new BindingList<TheLoai>();